Skalar/google_distance_matrix/README.md

 ### Request cache

     Given Google's limit to the service you may have the need to cache requests.
 This is done by simply using URL as cache keys.
-Cache we'll accept should provide a default ActiveSupport::Chache::Store interface.
+Cache we'll accept should provide a default ActiveSupport::Cache::Store interface.

     GoogleDistanceMatrix.default_configuration do |config|
         config.cache = ActiveSupport::Cache.lookup_store :your_store, {